NkemRay/Telco-Data-Analysis/README.md

-# Telcommunication  customer Churn and Retention Analysis
+# Telecommunication  customer Churn and Retention Analysis

 ## Introduction / Data sourcing
 In this data analysis project, we will explore a telecommunications dataset from Kaggle to understand customer churn.